 Amber Crable, PhD

 Amber believes that self-compassion and self-acceptance are essential for promoting growth and healing.
 Her work with clients is informed by multiple therapeutic approaches grounded in psychodynamic, attachment, somatic, emotion-focused, and mindfulness-based techniques to help clients reconnect with themselves and heal at a core level.
+She regularly uses AEDP, ISTDP and Internal Family Systems with clients.
 Amber helps clients heal the source of their distress, build capacity for emotion expression and regulation, and incorporate behaviors that lead to a healthier self and stronger relationships.

 Amber has a B.A. in Psychology from Vassar College in New York and a Ph.D. in Clinical Psychology from Palo Alto University in Palo Alto, CA. She previously served as a Research Assistant at UCLA in Los Angeles working on stereotypes and perceptions of diversity.